 So, what can you do about it?

-You can also explore my new online class - EMFs, 5G & You, where I'll be talking in detail about about how EMFs affect your energy system, plus sharing powerful ways to step away from feeling fearful and to clear the effects of EMFs from your energy field to reboot your resilience and transform your daily life.
+You can also check out another of my online classes, called EMFs, 5G & You, where I talk in detail about about how EMFs affect your energy system, plus sharing powerful ways to step away from feeling fearful and to clear the effects of EMFs from your energy field to reboot your resilience and transform your daily life.